MinervaRose/d.deterrence/README.md

 * Drawing on the canvas
 * Unlocking the canvas
 * Posting it to the surface
-* Implement pause() and resume() to start a new thread
+* Implementing pause() and resume() to start a new thread
-* Handle user-touches and other data input that affects drawing
+* Handling user-touches and other data input that affects drawing
 * The [Canvas class](https://developer.android.com/reference/android/graphics/Canvas) holds the "draw" calls.
 To draw something, you need 4 basic components: A Bitmap to hold the pixels, a Canvas to host the draw calls (writing into the bitmap), a drawing primitive (e.g. Rect, Path, text, Bitmap), and a paint (to describe the colors and styles for the drawing)
 * BitmapFactory
 * [RectF](https://developer.android.com/reference/android/graphics/RectF) to represent graphic objects

-### Description
+## Description

 A classic space invader android app game revamped.
 Includes several game states, life count, score management.

+## Further developments

-Further development will see to:
+Further development will include:
 * create more levels
 * increase the variety of villains
 * give choice of gameplay music